stove-labs/granary/docs/sandboxnet-activating-a-protocol.md

 ---
-id: sandboxnet-activating-alpha-protocol
+id: sandboxnet-activating-a-protocol
-title: Activating the Alpha protocol
+title: Activating a protocol
 ---

 Sandboxed node comes with exactly one block on the chain - *the genesis block*.
 You can check it out using the `tezos-client`: